5-day itinerary for Cape Town

 Day 4: Nelson Mandela’s prison cell

 Former South African President, Nelson Mandela spent 27 years on Robben Island – a short ferry trip from Cape Town.
 Ferry tours to the island only operate when weather conditions permit – so you may want to plan is in advance, checking the weather forecast.
-You need to book Robben Island tickets in advance on the official Robben Island website as they are the only organisation with access to the island.

 Day 5: Wine tours